znd4/znd4.github.io/_posts/2023-05-07-serimats-submission.markdown

 categories: alignment
 ---

-In this post, I'll present my submission to the 2023 Summer SERI MATS cohort in the "[Deceptive Alignment](https://www.serimats.org/deceptive)" and "[Aligning language models](https://www.serimats.org/aligning-language-models)" tracks.
+In this post, I'll present part of my submission to the 2023 Summer SERI MATS cohort in the "[Deceptive Alignment](https://www.serimats.org/deceptive)" track.

-In the interest of time, I won't be attempting a solution to the optional Problem 3, although it seems like an interesting thing to work on in the future.

-This document is pretty informal.
-I'm out of practice with formal academic writing, and it'd probably be a waste of time for me to focus too much on latex formatting + formal writing style instead of improving my ideas.

-Also, this would probably be more useful **and** easier to write if it were shorter, but I didn't think to spend more time restricting the scope before I started writing.
-An instance of "read the manual".

 <!-- TODO - fill in citations -->